Taraflex/Back2stackoverflow/README.md

 - src-bin.com
 - intellipaat.com

-Partially supported sites (Yandex Translate is used to find the original question)
+Partially supported sites (Yandex Translate is used to find the original question - works well only in Tampermonkey)
 - askdev.ru
+- vike.io